mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-util-langhelpers-symbol.markdown

 title: sqlalchemy.util.langhelpers symbol Example Code
 category: page
 slug: sqlalchemy-util-langhelpers-symbol-examples
-sortorder: 500031137
+sortorder: 500031141
 toc: False
 sidebartitle: sqlalchemy.util.langhelpers symbol
 meta: Python example code that shows how to use the symbol callable from the sqlalchemy.util.langhelpers module of the SQLAlchemy project.

-symbol is a callable within the sqlalchemy.util.langhelpers module of the SQLAlchemy project.
+`symbol` is a callable within the `sqlalchemy.util.langhelpers` module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils